About Us

 Mission Statement

-• Response - Activities and programs designed to address the immediate short-term effects of the onset of an emergency or disaster.
-Helps to reduce casualties, damage and to speed up recovery.
+*Response - Activities and programs and systems to address putting your preparedness plans into action for the immediate short-term effects of the onset of an emergency or disaster response activities that take place during an emergency.
+This helps to reduce casualties, damage and help a quicker recovery.

-• Recovery - Short-term recovery actions include accessing damage, preparing reports, critiquing operations, cleaning and repairing equipment and closing shelters.
-Long-term recovery actions may continue for many years such as recommending changes in zoning and building codes ordinances, improving emergency operations plans, demolishing unsafe structures and building new structures.
+*Recovery - Short-term recovery actions include accessing damages, preparing reports, critiquing operations, cleaning and repairing equipment and closing shelters.
+Long - term recovery actions may continue for many years such as recommending changes in zoning and building codes ordinances, improving emergency operations plan (EOP), demolishing unsafe structures and building new structures.
+Recovery includes getting financial assistance to help pay for the repairs or replacements.

 Welcome